Dance with Me (112 song)

-"Dance with Me" is the third and final single released from 112's 2001 album, Part III.
+"Dance with Me" is the third and final single released from American R&B group 112's third studio album, Part III (2001).
 It features Slim on lead vocals.
 The released version features rap artist Beanie Sigel and is featured on the Bad Boy album We Invented the Remix.
-The song peaked at number 39 on the US Billboard Hot 100 and became a platinum-selling hit in Australia and Belgium in 2002, reaching number two in Australia, number one in Flanders, and number nine in Wallonia.
+The song peaked at number 39 on the US Billboard Hot 100 and became a platinum-selling hit in Australia and Belgium, reaching number two in Australia, number one in Flanders, and number nine in Wallonia.